danshearer/vm-management/README.md

 # Create Handfuls of Virtual Machines With libvirt

-TL;DR: Create VMs from templates using libvirt's tools and nothing else
+TL;DR: Create VMs from templates using libvirt's commandline tools and nothing else.

+Hope you find it useful.

+--
+Dan Shearer
+dan@shearer.org

+# More Details

 This script is for managing small handfuls of virtual machines to run on your own hardware including laptops.
 You might like it if orchestration tools are too complicated for your small task.

+Modern [libvirt](https://gitlab.com/libvirt) comes with nearly everything required if you are looking for management rather than orchestration.
+Something Libvirt doesn't do so well is help you create images in the first place.
+That's what this script does.

 [Kubernetes](https://kubernetes.io), [Kontena](https://www.kontena.io/) and
 similar software are very large, and people can have jobs and careers in them.
 On the other hand, [Virt-Manager](https://virt-manager.org/) is a manual GUI application.
-This script is a simple, partly-automated solution.
+This script is a simple, partly-automated commandline solution.

-Modern [libvirt](https://gitlab.com/libvirt) comes with nearly everything required if you are looking for management rather than orchestration.
-Libvirt doesn't tend to keep changing underneath us, so all that is needed is some scripting around the commandline virsh and the virt-* tools.
-You'll need to do your own monitoring, but you'll be expecting that and it is not difficult anyway.
+You'll need to do your own monitoring, but you'll be expecting that.

-Something Libvirt doesn't do so well is help you create images in the first place.
-That's what this script does.

 Features of this script include: